-San Diego kicked off its first German Film Festival last month.
+San Diego kicked off its first German Film Festival, German Currents in 2011.
 It seemed to be a long time coming considering that there are an estimated 100,000 Germans living in the San Diego metro area and Orange County.

-The immigrant journey is narrated by the oldest grandchild, Canan who is a female student at university struggling to come to terms with a newly discovered life-changing event as she tells her younger schoolboy cousin, Cenk who is struggling with being teased for not being either Turkish or German at school.
-Canan recounts how their grandfather left Turkey and entered Germany as the millionth and first guestworker to the family’s integration as a Turkish German family.
+The immigrant journey is narrated by the oldest grandchild, Canan, who is a female student at university trying to come to terms with an unplanned pregnancy with her non-Turkish boyfriend.
+Shs tells the story of their family history to her younger schoolboy cousin, Cenk, who is struggling with being teased at school for being neither Turkish nor German; his father, Ali, is the youngest child of Hüseyin and Fatma, and his mother, Gabi, is a stereotypical, blonde German.
+While the whole family listens on, Canan recounts their grandfather’s journey from Turkey and entrance into Germany as the one millionth and first guest worker to the family’s integration as a Turkish German family.

-Seeing the movie came close on the heels of my getting to know a Turkish family here in San Diego who had recently moved here from Germany.
+For me, seeing the movie came close on the heels of my becoming friends with a Turkish family in San Diego who recently moved from Germany.
 We exchanged stories of our own dismay and frustration with general German prejudices of Turks.
-My new friend, as an academic from Istanbul, was salmon swimming upstream as she constantly faced stereotypes for “not looking Turkish,” was questioned for not wearing a headscarf and for being educated.
-She was even asked on several occasions if she had been beaten by her parents.
-The German perception of Turks has been painted in broad brushstrokes by the Turks of Gastarbeiter times who came as low-skilled labor from Anatolia and were more traditional Muslim.
-Sadly, negative stereotypes of Turks and their culture are compounded with reports in the media of daughters being beaten and killed by family members and of an ongoing integration problem.
+My new friend, as an academic from Istanbul, was salmon swimming upstream as she constantly faced stereotypes in both Berlin and in the German-speaking community in San Diego for “not looking Turkish.”
+She was frequently questioned for not wearing a headscarf and for being so well-educated as a Muslim woman.
+She told me that she was even asked on several occasions while living in Berlin if she had been beaten by her father.
+The German perception of Turks has been painted in broad brushstrokes by the Turks of Gastarbeiter times who typically came as low-skilled labor from Anatolia and the environs and were more traditionally Muslim.
+Sadly, negative stereotypes of Turks and their culture are compounded with reports in the media of the abuse and death of women by their families and of an ongoing integration problem.

-The movie takes on many of these stereotypes in a lighthearted manner and had some “Hallmark” moments, i.e. harmonious, communicative and functional familial moments.
-Even if I wasn’t the child of immigrants, I’d be skeptical of a multi-generational family vacation in a van through backroads and an upset tummy.
-But, given the frequent dark portrayal of Germany’s perceived “Turkish problem,” the amusing and humanistic touch was warranted and welcomed.
+The movie takes on many of these stereotypes in a lighthearted manner and had some “Hallmark” moments, i.e., harmonious, communicative and functional familial scenes and confrontations that become resolved with a declaration of love and a hug.
+But, given the frequent dark portrayal of Germany’s perceived “Turkish problem,” the amusing and humanistic touch is warranted and welcome.